apache/spark/docs/structured-streaming-programming-guide.md

 - **Foreach sink** - Runs arbitrary computation on the records in the output.
 See later in the section for more details.

 - **Console sink (for debugging)** - Prints the output to the console/stdout every time there is a trigger.
 Both, Append and Complete output modes, are supported.
+This should be used for debugging purposes on low data volumes as the entire output is collected and stored in the driver's memory after every trigger.

 - **Memory sink (for debugging)** - The output is stored in memory as an in-memory table.
 Both, Append and Complete output modes, are supported.
-Note that this requires all the data to be stored in the memory of the driver and does not scale well.
-Hence this should be used only for debugging.
+This should be used for debugging purposes on low data volumes as the entire output is collected and stored in the driver's memory after every trigger.

 Here is a table of all the sinks, and the corresponding settings.